Understanding Society

 Public Policing – A Lesson in Restraint

-If a protestor throws a petrol bomb at a line of police officers, why don’t they shoot him?
-Would that be considered as an over-reaction?
+If a protester throws a petrol bomb at a line of police officers, why don’t they shoot him?
+Would that be considered an overreaction?
 Too harsh perhaps?
 And yet the protestor knows what he’s doing.
 His intention is to cause harm and injury, if not to kill.
-Why should the police be expected to…
+Why should the police be expected to stand…

 • Too Much Governance – Over-Managing Society